hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 layout: post
 title:  "Virtual display using Sunshine"
 date:   2026-09-13
-excerpt: "How to use unused screens like a real displays for your desktop"
+excerpt: "How to use unused screens as real displays for your desktop"
 feature: http://hpsaturn.com/assets/img/sunshine_multi_screens.jpg
 tag:
 - GNU-Linux